bobby-king3/bobby-king3/README.md

 # Bobby King

-Baseball Data Engineer at Milwaukee Brewers ⚾, previously data analyst at BetRivers Sportsbook & Casino 🎰.
+Baseball Data Engineer at Milwaukee Brewers ⚾, previously Data Analyst at BetRivers Sportsbook & Casino 🎰.

 Passionate about leveraging data science and analytics in sports.